 Having defined goals is critical to your marketing strategy, and it’s also an important part of using Campaign Builder in ONTRAPORT.
 On your campaign maps, you can set specific goals for your contacts to attain, and you can even build automation around when these goals can be achieved and what should happen next.

-For example, instead of using rules to remove someone from an offer sequence when they purchase a product, you could define purchasing that product as a campaign goal.
-Then, when someone achieves the goal, they’d be moved forward on the campaign map automatically – so they wouldn’t receive any more offer emails, and they’d start receiving post-purchase messages.
+For example, instead of using rules to remove someone from an offer funnel when they purchase a product, you could define purchasing that product as a campaign goal.
+Then, when someone achieves the goal, they’d be moved forward on the campaign map automatically.
+They wouldn’t receive any more offer emails, and they’d start receiving post-purchase messages.

 Defining Goals That Match Your Strategy